tewarid/tewarid.github.io/_posts/2018/2018-02-02-useful-docker-commands.md

 docker image rm 90e5ddae9277
 ```

-See image history in human readable format - useful for identifying all the layers in an image
+See image history in human readable format&mdash;useful for identifying all the layers in an image

 ```bash
 docker history -H 90e5ddae9277